Autodesk-Forge/viewer-javascript-debugger.tool/README.md

 LmvDbg Test App:

 Designed to test out all the API functions of the LMV Viewer.
-Currently only works for a Model that is hardwired into the code.

-To use the source for yourself, you must do the following:

-1)  edit ./NodeAppServer/AuthCodeServer.js and add your key and secret to the location specified.

-2)  install Node.js (if not already present)

-3)  from Terminal window, run the command:  user> "node AuthCodeServer.js"

-4)  edit file ./scripts/MyAuthToken.js.
-Make sure path to the service matches where the Node.js server in step 3 is running.

-5)  edit file ./index.html.
-In function "initialize()", replace the URN for the document with one that is valid for your authCode.

-That's it!
+You can use as a learning and diagnostic tool for the APIs and to steal source code snippets to jumpstart your own app.

+The models available to use are hardwired into the code and rely on the ConsumerKey and ConsumerSecret keys for this app.
+If you want to add your own models, you will have to get them translated to produce your unique URNS.
+Then you will need to swap out the AuthTokenServer reference in MyAuthToken.js (currently pointing to my token service).
+If you need suggestions on how to create your own AuthTokenService, there is a template service here for you to use:  https://github.com/Developer-Autodesk/AuthTokenServer_Simple.git

+See the README file that is part of the live app (by clicking on the README link) for more details on how to use this app.